rsnotivoli/reddPrec/README.md

 **0.5 - [in progress]**
 * Added functions for observations-estimates comparison, with validation purposes
-* Improved the speed of gridding process (now in two steps: destance calculation and gridding)
+* Improved the speed of gridding process (now in two steps: distance calculation and gridding)
 * New dependencies: *hydroGOF* (for scores calculation)

 **0.4 - 2017-10**